If you need assistance, please call 239-498-7600

 10. Research mortgage options

 Is a 30-year, fixed rate mortgage a given, or is another loan type right for you?
 If you can afford larger monthly payments, you can get a lower interest rate with a 20-year or 15-year fixed loan.
 Use our calculator to determine if a 15-year or 30-year fixed mortgage is a better fit for you.
-Or you may prefer an adjustable-rate mortgage, which is riskier but guarantees a low interest rate for the first few years of your mortgage.
+Or you may prefer an adjustable-rate mortgage, which is riskier but guarantees a

 11. Compare mortgage rates